-Yes, for three good reasons: a) Arduinos consume relatively little power during operation, b) there are lots of controls to put it to sleep when it isn't performing any useful functions and c) if the power source does run out, they restart gracefully when power is applied.
+Yes, for three good reasons: a) Arduinos consume relatively little power during operation, b) there are lots of controls to put it to sleep when it isn't performing any useful functions and c) if the power source does run out, they restart gracefully when power is applied.^back to top

 Solar Panel Charges Battery - Battery Stores and Supplies Power - Runs Arduino

-We like our 2, 3.5, 6 and 9 Watt Kits for these applications.
-The V15, V44 and V88 batteries charge efficiently from solar and have an "Always On" mode which keeps them on whether or not a device is drawing any power.
+We like our small solar charger kits for these applications.
+The V15, V50, V75, and V88 batteries charge efficiently from solar and have an "Always On" mode which keeps them on whether or not a device is drawing any power.
 We have more information on sizing your system below.

 For more detailed solar irradiance estimates based on time of year and geographic location, see our solar modeling blog post.